 Nick Sauers, Ph.D.

-Nick is currently an Assistant Research Professor at the University of Kentucky.
+Nick is currently an Assistant Professor at the Georgia State University.
 He works with school leaders across the state of Kentucky who are enrolled in the University’s Next Generation Leadership Academy.
 As an Associate Director of CASTLE, Nick is also actively involved with research and training for school leaders in an effort to leverage technology as a tool for change.
 Prior to assuming his current position, Nick was a principal, teacher, and coach in public schools in Iowa.
-Nick blogs at 1to1schools.net and can be reached at email@example.com.
+Nick blogs at 1to1schools.net and can be reached at firstname.lastname@example.org.